leighmacdonald/uncletopia/README.md

 This repo contains [Ansible](https://docs.ansible.com) playbooks and tasks for configuring and administering the uncletopia server cluster.

+## Role Descriptions

+### adduser

+The adduser role will set up the user that the game instance runs under.

+### caddy

+The [caddy](https://caddyserver.com/) role configured the frontend http server that exposes all the internal services such as the gbans website and grafana.

+### gbans

+The gbans roles downloads and configures the [gbans](https://github.com/leighmacdonald/gbans) (and postgres) docker instances. gbans is a tools that provides centralized bans, appeals and other simple community components.

+### metrics

+The metrics role is responsible for configuring the grafana & prometheus stacks.

+### sourcemod (+metamod)

+The sourcemod role is responsible for configuring the [metamod](https://www.sourcemm.net/) and [sourcemod](https://www.sourcemod.net/) installation used in the srcds role.
+It will automatically download the latest metamod and source versions and fully rebuild the entire plugin tree to ensure compatibility.

+### srcds

+srcds is responsible for downloading and configuring each games docker instance.
+We do *not* use steamcmd nor its auto update mechanics.
+Containers should not auto update themselves, so instead we use [depot downloader](https://github.com/SteamRE/DepotDownloader) to download the latest build, then rebuild the images.
+To save on download/rebuild times, the base tf2 image is cached untouched so subsequent updates only pull deltas.

+### srcdsup

+srcdsup downloads and configures the [srcdsup](https://github.com/leighmacdonald/srcdsup) container.
+This allows demos to be uploaded out of band from the game instance to the gbans central instance for long term storage.

+### system

+The system role installs base os dependencies we rely on.
+This includes things such as 32bit library support, docker, dotnet.

+### tf2

+The tf2 role is responsible for configuring and bringing up the srcds docker images.
+This is the last step in deploying the game servers.

 ## Setup

 Install Ansible & Clone playbooks